MATTHEW BURT HQ

 We have forged practical relationships with a broad range of like-minded and complimentary artisans, manufacturers and suppliers working in stone, glass, metal, leather, lettering and light with whom we work collaboratively when the job requires.

 There I would find the elegant chisels of a previous era, made from pre-war British steel, which kept its edge, was easy to sharpen and streets ahead of its modern equivalent.
-The handles were made from boxwood, hard, durable, sensually tactile and beautiful.
+The handles were made from boxwood: hard, durable, sensually tactile and beautiful.
 Most handles were stamped with the names of previous owners, a lineage of ghost users.
 I was happy to add my own and had a name stamp made up.
 I got into the habit, when I started my own workshop, that when pleased with a piece I’d use this stamp to mark my approval and to lay claim to its design.
-Nowadays we stamp all pieces leaving the workshop and we’ll let the new owner discover it – it’s there somewhere.
+Nowadays we stamp all pieces leaving the workshop and we let the new owner discover it – it’s there somewhere.

 We see wood as recycled sunshine and rainwater, a gift of natural material.
-Strong, resilient, pliant, beautiful, and there for us as a constant and comfortable companion in our evolution.
+Strong, resilient, pliant, beautiful and there for us as a constant and comfortable companion in our evolution.
 We design our pieces to withstand the vagaries of fad and fashion and we make them with consummate craftsmanship, an understanding of their material and with posterity in mind.
 A great combination that enables them to give excellent service for centuries.
 They do however appreciate a little extra care.

 Timber does not like excessive heat or moisture.
-It is totally un-judgemental but is not necessarily improved by adornment with felt-tipped pens, inks or other indelible substances.
+It is totally non-judgemental but is not necessarily improved by adornment with felt-tipped pens, inks or other indelible substances.
 To this end we protect it in one of three ways before sending it out to you:

 FINALLY: We are always at hand.
 We will not abandon you.
 We will not tell you fibs about how you can ‘feed’ your piece.
 We will give honest answers about it and its sometimes unpredictable qualities.
 It is a natural material that strives to get to the ambient moisture conditions of its surroundings for the rest of its life.
-It will sometimes complain if placed too near to radiators or in large south facing windows.
+It will sometimes complain if placed too near to radiators or in large, south-facing windows.
 It will swell if left in continually damp conditions.
 Some of you like knots which others see as defects.
 We select and season it very carefully and if we include knots we do so in an open and celebratory manner.